fanthore/F4-220/README.md

 http://openmediavault.org is pretty good for a home setup.
 Dozens of available softwares, good forums and support.

 The big caveat for me was to do a headless install as I do not have a VGA cable.
-Forunatelly there are people who have already done this :
+Fortunately there are people who have already done this :

 http://forum.openmediavault.org/index.php/Thread/3453-Installing-OMV-w-o-keyboard-and-monitor-using-VirtualBox/